CoughManCoding/Data-Build_Tool-Snowflake-Actions-project/README.md

 # Data-Build_Tool-Snowflake-Actions-project
- Setting up DBT_Snowflake for end to end project.
+  - Setting up DBT_Snowflake for end to end project.
+  - Making a Data Models